Benchmarks & Industry Insights

 Trial conversions, demo bookingsCPABudget ties directly to pipelineRequires precise attribution and longer optimization cycles

-• If costs rise but CTR and CPA remain stable, you're winning higher-value inventory.
+• If costs rise but CTR and CPA remain stable, you're likely winning higher-value inventory.
 Your ads are reaching better prospects even though impressions cost more.

 Current CPM benchmarks by channel